Proportional–integral–derivative controller: Fundamental operation

 Tuning – The balance of these effects is achieved by loop tuning to produce the optimal control function.
-The tuning constants are shown below as "K" and must be derived for each control application, as they depend on the response characteristics of the complete loop external to the controller.
-These are dependent on the behavior of the measuring sensor, the final control element (such as a control valve), any control signal delays and the process itself.
-Approximate values of constants can usually be initially entered knowing the type of application, but they are normally refined, or tuned, by "bumping" the process in practice by introducing a setpoint change and observing the system response.
+The tuning constants are shown below as "K" and must be derived for each control application, as they depend on the response characteristics of the physical system, external to the controller.
+These are dependent on the behavior of the measuring sensor, the final control element (such as a control valve), any control signal delays, and the process itself.
+Approximate values of constants can usually be initially entered knowing the type of application, but they are normally refined, or tuned, by introducing a setpoint change and observing the system response.

 Control action – The mathematical model and practical loop above both use a direct control action for all the terms, which means an increasing positive error results in an increasing positive control output correction.
+This is because the "error" term is not the deviation from the setpoint (actual-desired) but is in fact the correction needed (desired-actual).
 The system is called reverse acting if it is necessary to apply negative corrective action.
-For instance, if the valve in the flow loop was 100–0% valve opening for 0–100% control output – meaning that the controller action has to be reversed.
+For instance, if the valve in the flow loop was 100–0% valve opening for 0–100% control output, meaning that the controller action has to be reversed.
 Some process control schemes and final control elements require this reverse action.
-An example would be a valve for cooling water, where the fail-safe mode, in the case of loss of signal, would be 100% opening of the valve; therefore 0% controller output needs to cause 100% valve opening.
+An example would be a valve for cooling water, where the fail-safe mode, in the case of signal loss, would be 100% opening of the valve; therefore 0% controller output needs to cause 100% valve opening.